mgechev/blog.mgechev.com/content/post/2018-03-11-machine-learning-bundling-webpack-javascript-markov-chain.md

 <script src="https://cdnjs.cloudflare.com/ajax/libs/cytoscape/3.2.9/cytoscape.js"></script>
 <script src="/assets/js/mlx/graph.js"></script>

+The thicker given edge is, the more likely it is the user to perform the corresponding transition.
+The graph from the visualization is intentionally undirected to make the diagram less noisy.

 You can find demo of this module [here](https://github.com/mgechev/mlx-ga-demo)<sup>[8]</sup>.
-All you need to do is download your private key from the Google Developer Console, place it in `credentials.json` and replace the view ID with the one of your web app.
+All you need to do is download your private key from the Google Developer Console, place it in `credentials.json` and replace the [view ID with the one of your web app](http://2ality.com/2015/10/google-analytics-api.html) <sup>[9]</sup>.

 ## `@mlx/webpack`